ZSL Prince Philip Zoological Library & Archives is open by appointment 10:30am to 5pm Tuesdays and Wednesdays only.

 Will I need to make an appointment?

-Please tell us when you are coming in advance, as the Archivist may not be available.
+Please tell us when you are coming in advance, as the Archivist may not be available and we prefer to reserve a desk and get out material ready for your visit.

 No, pencils only please.